shoeper/seafile-docs/deploy_pro/real_time_backup.md

 **You should setup crontab to run the mysqldump at regular intervals.**

-If you want to backup the tables (except for the 3 tables synced by Seafile), you can deploy the master-slave replication for the MySQL/MariaDB database from the primary node to another database server. **The database running on the backup server must not be used as the target of this replication.** Otherwise you'll end up with replication conflicts, since the db on backup server will also be updated by Seafile backup process too.
+If you want to backup the tables (except for the 3 tables synced by Seafile) in a more real-time manner, you can deploy the master-slave replication for the MySQL/MariaDB database from the primary node to another database server. **The database running on the backup server must not be used as the target of this replication.** Otherwise you'll end up with replication conflicts, since the db on backup server will also be updated by Seafile backup process too.

 ### Checking Backup Status